sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 	- Non-parametric.
 	- It measures the ordinal association (*rank correlation*) between two measured quantities.

-Each coefficient has assumptions that in theory need to be met in order for us to be able to use it under that specific scenario.
-If the conditions are not met, we can probably use an alternative coefficient.
+Each coefficient has assumptions that, in theory, need to be met for us to use it under that specific scenario.
+We can probably use an alternative coefficient if the conditions are not met _(however, this is not black & white since, in reality, it will be difficult for all conditions to be met.
+Here, we must use our domain knowledge to discern whether a coefficient is good enough for our requirements_).

-We'll use correlation studies throughout this series in order to:
+We'll use correlation studies throughout this series to do the following:
 - Understand the relationship between metrics.
 - Make predictions based on potential relationships.

-We'll briefly take a loot at the basics of correlational analysis using the Swiss Dataset.
+We'll briefly examine the basics of correlational analysis using the Swiss Dataset.

-First, we load the required dataset and check properties:
+First, we load the required dataset and check some basic properties:

 ##### **Code**
 ```R